vlaaad/reveal/README.md

 If I want to be able to understand the values I'm looking at, the tool to do it needs to treat these values as sacred.
-Where datafy-and-nav based tools like REBL pretend that atoms are single-element vectors, Reveal never touches evaluation results, even the metadata.
+Where datafy-and-nav based tools like REBL pretend that atoms are single-element vectors, Reveal never obscures evaluation results, even the metadata.

+Not being limited to just text, Reveal uses judicious syntax highlighting and sometimes simplified string representations for data to make it more approachable yet distinctive.
+For example, `java.lang.Integer` has different formatting depending on whether it was produced from symbol or class, and function `+` is displayed as `clojure.core/+`, not an `#object[clojure.core$_PLUS_ 0x1e295f7f "clojure.core$_PLUS_@1e295f7f"]`, while still looking different from the symbol `'clojure.core/+`

 ## Project status